TinyTapeout/tinytapeout_www/content/making_asics/_index.en.md

 ---
-title: "Making ASICs"
+title: "Tutorial: Making ASICs"
-weight: 70
+weight: 25
 ---

 You've used Wokwi or an HDL to make your digital design, but how do we go from there to an ASIC?